Impact Spotlight

 About

-In rural villages of Madagascar, 98% of communities live on just $34/month, exist entirely offgrid, and rely on kerosene lamps as their only source of light at night.
-The lamps cost as much as 18% of families’ monthly income, and lead to high rates of pulmonary disease.
-Working on the frontlines of climate change, EDEN, a small women-led NGO, creates community-driven solutions to improve the economic, social, and emotional wellbeing of women across Madagascar.
+In Madagascar’s rural villages, 98% of communities live on just $34 per month, and exist entirely offgrid, relying entirely on kerosene lamps as their only source of light at night.
+The lamps cost as much as 18% of families’ monthly income, and contribute to long-term negative health impacts.

 HF Partnership